 There’s a terrific way to personalize all kinds of workshop project items you build, and not many home woodworkers have tried it.
 You can add names, numbers and even images on anything made of wood, masonry, metal, plastics and solid surface materials.
-It’s called laser engraving, it doesn’t cost much to have done by a shop, and you can see a close-up example of it below.
+It’s called laser engraving, it doesn’t cost much to have this stuff done by a professional shop, and you can see a close-up example of it below.

 I’ve used laser engraving often enough to recommend it with complete confidence.
 Anything that can be photographed or created on a computer screen can be transferred to various materials with stunning resolution via a laser system.
 You’ll find custom laser engraving offered by large trophy and award manufacturers, so Google to find something in your area.

 Think of laser engraving as precise, computer-controlled woodburning art and you’ll get the idea.
 Visual depth, shadow and contrast are all created as power to the computer-controlled laser beam varies during use.
 Think of a laser engraver like a computer printer, but instead of putting ink on paper, it uses a laser to burn into various surfaces.
 In woodworking projects that I’ve had laser engraved, the depth of surface texture changes by about 1/32-inch from dark areas to light ones.
 Here’s the process of making it happen as part of your projects:

-How to Include Laser Engraving in Your Wood Projects
+How to Include Laser Engraving in Your Projects

 Step#1: Select an image or create a design.
 Hi-resolution digital photos are best.
 Also, any computer-ready design or lettering can be rendered with a laser.